bluelux/nano_parser/README.md

 # nano_parser
-A simple parser used in debugging embedded systems
+Minimal parser used in debugging embedded systems